 AL: Action Level - the concentration of a contaminant that when exceeded triggers treatment or other requirements, which a water system must follow.

-CFU/100 ml: Colony Forming Units per 100 milliliters mg/liter: milligrams per liter (parts per million)
+CFU/100 ml: Colony Forming Units per 100 milliliters

-MCL: Maximum Contaminant Level - the highest level of a contaminant allowed in drinking water.
+$\mbox{\bf MCL:}$ Maximum Contaminant Level - the highest level of a contaminant allowed in drinking water.

-MCLG: Maximum Contaminant Level Goal - the level of a contaminant in drinking water below which there is no known or expected risk.
+MCLG: Maximum Contaminant Level Goal - the level of a contaminant in drinking water below which there is no known or expected risk mg/liter: milligrams per liter (parts per million)

 MRDL: Maximum Residual Disinfectant Level - the highest level of a disinfectant allowed in drinking water.
-There is con-vincing evidence that addition of a disinfectant is necessary for control of microbial contaminants mrem/yr: millirems per year ng/liter: nanograms per liter (parts per trillion) NE: Not Established
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contamimrem/vr: millirems per vear ng/liter: nanograms per liter = parts per trillion